AzureAiDevs/30_days_blog_generator/content/2023-04-28-stable-diffusion/covered.md

-- Stable Diffusion on Azure ML.
+- The Azure ML resources necessary for running Stable Diffusion.
-- Stable Diffusion on different GPU types.
+- Installing and configuring Stable Diffusion Web UI on Azure ML GPU Compute Instances.
-- Code snippets to get started with Stable Diffusion on Azure ML.
+- Tips and tricks for improving the performance and security of your installation.